HorizenOfficial/Sidechains-SDK/libevm/README.md

 `go build -buildmode c-shared -o bin/linux-x86-64/libevm.so`

+As defined in the file `go.mod`, the required minimum version of Go is `1.18`.
+When building via Maven the mvn-golang plugin will automatically download and use the version of Go defined in the modules pom file.

 ## Tests

 Note: Some tests require smart contract code which is compiled during `go generate` using the Solidity compiler `solc`.
 Make sure to have `solc` installed and run `go generate ./...` before tests.